 Looking for a gluten-free blueberry lemon muffin recipe that tastes like it came from an artisan bakery?
 Love an oversized muffin top?
 Looking for that gluten-y texture without the gluten?
 Look no further than my bakery-style gluten-free blueberry lemon muffins with a sweet and citrusy lemon zest topping.
 These muffins offer a moist center, oversized muffin top, and just the right sweetness.
 This post contains affiliate links.
 Please see my disclosures.

-I’ve experimented with many blueberry muffin recipes before settling in on this recipe.
-You’re going to want to bookmark this recipe and come back to it time and time again.
+I experimented with many blueberry muffin recipes before settling on this one.
+You’ll want to bookmark it and come back to it again and again.

-My gluten-free blueberry lemon muffin recipe is made using Bob’s Red Mill 1:1 Gluten-Free Flour Blend.
-This flour works like a charm each and every time and I highly recommend it for this recipe, although you could use another flour blend instead.
+My gluten-free blueberry lemon muffin recipe uses Bob’s Red Mill 1:1 Gluten-Free Flour Blend.
+This flour works like a charm each and every time, and I highly recommend it for this recipe, although you could use another flour blend instead.
 Just make sure the mix contains xanthan gum or add 1 tsp of xanthan gum for each cup of flour.

 One of the reasons I love these gluten-free blueberry lemon muffins so much is due to the sugar-lemon zest muffin top.
 It’s sweet and crunchy; truly the best muffin top you’ll ever eat!